sterzuccio/form-builder-vue3/README.md

 - **Customizable Fields**: Customize labels, placeholders, required status, hidden status, field width, and options for select/radio fields
 - **Required Fields**: Support for required fields
 - **Hidden Fields**: Support for hidden fields with default values that are not visible in the form but are included in form submissions
+- **Required Components**: Define components that are always visible, always required, and cannot be modified by users
 - **Color Customization**: Customize component colors using Tailwind CSS color palette (indigo by default)
 - **Comprehensive Tests**: Includes unit and integration tests for all components